xifeiwu/busybox/README.md

 ## How to run on production env

-1. Some command should run by root user,
+1. Some command should run by root user, run sudo su root
 2. set NODE_ENV=elif by command `export NODE_ENV=elif` on terminal
+3. run script in detached mode: daemon start-detach

 **Start by forever on server**